isabella232/journeys.en/help/using/usecase/leveraging-fatigue-scores.md

 This use case will show you how to leverage fatigue scores to avoid over-soliciting your customers in your journeys.

+>[!CAUTION]
+>
+>The predictive fatigue score capability is only available to customers who use the Adobe Campaign Data Service feature.

 ## Configuring the event {#section_ptb_ws1_ffb}

 Follow the steps described in [](../event/about-events.md).